camlee/power-meter/esp32-viewe/docs/WEB_APP.md

 so they appear on its USB JTAG serial console even though USB CDC is disabled in the current board configuration.

-The firmware also advertises `_viewe-ota._tcp.local` over mDNS.
+The firmware advertises both generic `_http._tcp.local` and `_viewe-ota._tcp.local` services over mDNS.
+It restarts and re-announces the records after station/AP address changes and retries transient responder startup failures.
 Run the local, dependency-free helper from the project root to find it without probing an entire subnet:

 ```sh
 python3 tools/discover_device.py